CharlieButterworth/classic-leave-capstone/README.md

 npm install react-bootstrap bootstrap
 Install json-server with the following terminal command: npm install -g json-server
-Get an API key for The Strain API.
+Get an API key for The Nationl Park Service.
 Do NOT share this API key with anyone else.

 Clone my repository to your local machine.